 U.S. Assistance to Algeria

 U.S. engagement in Algeria has three primary objectives: expanding our security and military partnership, growing economic and commercial links, and building educational and cultural ties between Algerians and Americans.

 Exchanges of expertise play a valuable role in strengthening the U.S.-Algeria law enforcement and security partnership at both the senior and working levels.
-These relationships have never been stronger, in part as a result of a recently-concluded Mutual Legal Assistance Treaty.
-Programming from the State Department’s Bureau of Counterterrorism (CT) enables us to partner with Algerian law enforcement and security agencies to help interdict and investigate a wide variety of crimes and terrorist activities occurring in Algeria’s border region by focusing on three strategic areas of capability: forensics, criminal investigations, and border security.
+These relationships have never been stronger as a result of a recently concluded Mutual Legal Assistance Treaty.
+Programming from the State Department’s Bureau of Counterterrorism (CT) enables us to partner with Algerian law enforcement and security agencies to help interdict and investigate a wide variety of crimes and terrorist activities by focusing on three strategic areas of capability: forensics, criminal investigations, and border security.

 Bilateral Economic Relations

 The United States is one of Algeria’s top trading partners, and Algeria is one of the top U.S. trading partners in the Middle East/North African region.
 Most U.S. direct investment in Algeria has been in the hydrocarbon sector.
-The main U.S. import from Algeria is crude oil.
 The two countries have signed a trade and investment framework agreement that provides a platform to address impediments in the economic relationship and identify paths to broader commercial interaction.
-The United States supports Algeria’s desire to diversify its economy, accede to the World Trade Organization, move toward transparent economic policies, and liberalize its investment climate.
+The United States supports Algeria’s desire to diversify its economy, move toward transparent economic policies, and liberalize its investment climate.

 In April 2018, the United States and Algeria signed a ten-year extension to their Agreement on Science and Technology Cooperation.

 Algeria’s Membership in International Organizations